yuvilio/element-calcum/README.md

 ```

-## Example using another library for the calculatio
+## Example using another library for the calculation

 Here's an example calculating widths of all paragraphs and divs with 'col' using the [element-size](https://github.com/hughsk/element-size) module.